Skip to main content

 The filters that you set up in a view are preserved while you are working in the view.
 Switching to a different view will clear the filters that you applied.

-To apply additional filters, click the filter button inside the search field:
+To apply additional filters, click the filter button next to the search field:

 Apply_filters_custom_view.png